aparna0702/JS-codes/README.md

 # JS-codes
-This repo consists of the basic topics of JS, that I have been learning.
-All the concepts required to learn the basics of javascript language are covered and the used code is present in the repo.
+This repo consists of the basic topics of JS, that I have been learning through chai and codes playlist of JavaScript language.
+Every file has the initial of the lectures number and then underscore and the topic covered.